THE WORLD’S #1 EXECUTIVE COACHING AND BUSINESS COACHING BLOG SINCE 2017.

 Leaders must learn new skills and apply them just like everyone else.

-Leadership development is a broad term.
-For the aspiring or first-time leader, it means something different than what it means for the seasoned senior executive.
 Generally speaking, leadership development at lower levels of leadership is more tactical and “nuts and bolts.”
-Leadership at senior levels tends to be more strategic and geared toward the development and sustenance of corporate culture.
+Senior-level leadership tends to be more strategic and geared toward developing and sustaining corporate culture.

 The most effective development programs involve measurement, learning, and applying new skills.

-Indeed, many great programs begin with assessments of participants to determine their strengths and shortcomings.
-That way, less time is wasted working on skills that are already strong, and more time can be spent addressing skills gaps.
+That way, less time is wasted working on already strong skills, and more time can be spent addressing skills gaps.
 Once participants learn a skill, they should take the time to apply it (in different contexts, if possible).
-It’s only by applying skills and actually practicing them that people fully assimilate skills and learn to call on them when they’re needed.
-Then the measure-learn-apply cycle can begin again.

 How Leadership Development Programs Benefit Businesses